Kenny Dougall

-Kenneth William Dougall (born 7 May 1993) is an Australian professional soccer player who plays as a defensive midfielder for Blackpool and the Australia national team.
-He has previously played for Brisbane City, Telstar, Sparta Rotterdam and Barnsley.
+Kenneth William Dougall (born 7 May 1993) is an Australian professional soccer player who plays as a centre-back or a defensive midfielder for Buriram United and the Australia national team.
+He has previously played for Brisbane City, Telstar, Sparta Rotterdam, Barnsley and Blackpool.

-Dougall scored both goals for Blackpool in their 2–1 win in the 2021 EFL League One play-off Final, securing the club's promotion to the Championship for the first time in six years.
+Dougall scored both goals for Blackpool in their 2–1 win in the 2021 EFL League One play-off final, securing the club's promotion to the Championship for the first time in six years.
 He made his debut for the Australian national the following month.

 Club career

 Early years

 Dougall played as a junior at Samford Rangers in 2003, as well as attending the Queensland Academy of Sport as a 15-year-old.
 He joined the Brisbane Roar youth team in 2009, when he was 16.

 In 2010, he shared the Roar's Youth Player of the Year award with goalkeeper Matt Acton.

 Unable to break into the Brisbane Roar team, he says because he "was not yet good enough," he dropped down to National Premier Leagues Queensland, where he started his senior career playing for Brisbane City.
 During his eighteen months at the club, he was awarded the league's Young Player of the Year award in 2013.